RHaefeli/timecast-frontend/README.md

 <br>

-#### SSL Certificate
+#### TLS/SSL Certificate
 Command to generate: ``` keytool -genkeypair -alias timecast -keyalg RSA -keysize 2048 -storetype PKCS12 -key store timecast.p12 -validity 3650 ```<br>
 (If you've been asked for Firstname and Lastname just enter your domain name, e.g. localhost)

-Put the generated SSL certificate into to the truststore.
+Put the generated TLS/SSL certificate into to the truststore.
 Just put the generated certificate Files in ```/src/main/resources/keystore/``` and adjust the ```application.properties``` if necessary.

 To run the application without certificates just comment the ssl properties in ```application.properties```.